Skip to main content

 By using Google Earth, you can zoom in to specific locations and click on stations to see detailed information, including sample date and cell concentration.
 You must have Google Earth installed on your computer to view this map; the software can be downloaded from the Google Earth website.

-The next status report will be issued on Friday, March 22nd.
+Due to Thanksgiving holidays, the next status report will be issued on Friday, December 5.
 Please check our daily sampling map which can be accessed from the top of this page.

 Latest Red Tide Status Report Available by Phone